BlaineConnaughton/go-reverse-proxy/README.md

 A simple configuration-driven reverse proxy written in Go.

+Using this as a testing ground for AI driven CI/CD

 It has zero dependencies outside of the Go standard library.

 ## Configuration